 Jeffrey Simpson, Globe and Mail

-“It is clear the Council is well on its way to becoming recognized as a powerful policy institute for all aspects of research critical to Canada and, at the same time, useful for science globally.”
+“It is clear the Council is well on its way to becoming recognized as a powerful organization for all aspects of research critical to Canada and, at the same time, useful for science globally.”

 Rita R. Colwell, Distinguished University Professor at the University of Maryland, College Park, and at Johns Hopkins University Bloomberg School of Public Health, and former Director of the National Science Foundation (1998-2004)